atmcniff/Complex-Number-Calculator/README.md

 The deal with most of the numbers under the "Impossible" side have to do with not getting the result you expect, so try to stay away from that side.

+##Demo
+1. Run the ComplexNumberCalculator.exe
+2. Enter either "testinput.txt", "easy.txt", "medium.txt", "hard.txt" as the input file
+3. enter "output.txt" as the output file.
+4. Enter "1" to calculate

 ##Usage and Installation